Chart Color Schemes

 In terms of cultural diversity, Galston records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Galston's population was found to be approximately in line with the broader area's average regarding cultural diversity, with 79.5% born in Australia, 92.3% being citizens, and 89.2% speaking English only at home.
-Christianity was identified as the predominant religion in Galston, comprising 64.4% of its population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups in Galston were English (30.0%), Australian (24.9%), and Irish (8.7%), all substantially higher than their respective regional averages of 19.0%, 17.8%, and 5.6%.
+Galston's population was found to have approximately equal cultural diversity with its wider region, with 79.5% born in Australia, 92.3% being citizens, and 89.2% speaking English only at home.
+The predominant religion in Galston was Christianity, comprising 64.4%, compared to the Greater Sydney average of 49.2%.
+In terms of ancestry, the top three groups were English (30.0%), Australian (24.9%), and Irish (8.7%).

 Frequently Asked Questions - Diversity